 Among these representations are a number of high-profile cases stemming from some of the country’s largest financial frauds.
 The firm has extensive experience defending against claims brought in connection with audit, tax, and consulting work—in state and federal courts, arbitrations, bankruptcy trustee actions, and regulatory proceedings.
-Williams & Connolly has an active practice representing firms and individuals in SEC and PCAOB investigations, and also handles a range of other matters from employment cases to commercial disputes to congressional inquiries.
+Williams & Connolly has an active practice representing firms and individuals in Securities and Exchange Commission (“SEC”) and Public Company Accounting Oversight Board (“PCAOB”) investigations, and also handles a range of other matters from employment cases to commercial disputes to congressional inquiries.
 As in other practice areas, Williams & Connolly has not shied away from pursuing an aggressive defense and taking its accounting matters to trial.

 The firm’s practice includes:

 - Malpractice claims arising out of audit, tax, and consulting work

 - Securities class actions

 - Commercial cases

 - Extensive experience in state courts across the country

 - Nationwide arbitration experience (including AAA, JAMS, and CPR)

 - PCAOB and SEC investigations and enforcement actions